Lawsuit seeks to block Illinois abortion coverage expansion

 "I do not think it's fair to deny poor women the choice that wealthy women have," Rauner said at the time.

-Reproductive rights advocates at the American Civil Liberties Union of Illinois, which supported the law, could not be immediately reached for comment on Thursday.

-When the bill was signed, Lorie Chaiten, director of the ACLU's Women's and Reproductive Rights Project, said it would keep women from being denied abortion coverage just because they were on Medicaid or worked for the state.
+The American Civil Liberties Union of Illinois supported the law, saying it would keep women from being denied abortion coverage just because they were on Medicaid or worked for the state.
 Medicaid is a government healthcare program for the poor and disabled.

+Ed Yohnka, the ACLU's director of public policy and communications, on Thursday rejected the lawsuit's contention that lawmakers needed to designate specific funds.

+"That's like saying the General Assembly has to appropriate money for knee replacements," he said.

 Illinois' Medicaid program has previously covered abortions in cases of rape, incest and when a mother's life or health is threatened.